shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/retail/h1000/README.md

 2. Hide the Tags
 Make sure no tags are visible to the sensors in order to see a complete use case scenario.
-You can hide the tags by enclosing them in some metallic material, like a metal box or some aluminum foil.  you can also hide the tags under a laptop or computer.
+You can hide the tags by enclosing them in some metallic material, like a metal box or some aluminum foil.
+You can also hide the tags under a laptop or computer.

 ## Configure / Control the Intel&reg; RSP Controller Application